- Course type: Self-paced

 - Identify the stages of development

-- Know the contributions of developmental psychologists, including Piaget and Kohlberg
+- Detail the contributions of developmental psychologists, including Piaget and Kohlberg

-- Understand Freud's theories of psychosexual development and defense mechanisms
+- Talk about Freud's theories of psychosexual development and defense mechanisms

-- Understand concepts of social psychology, including stereotypes and attraction
+- Discuss concepts of social psychology, including stereotypes and attraction

 - Identify different types of psychological disorders, including anxiety and mood disorders